South Stack lighthouse

 These were eventually solved with a redesign and refit, and the bell worked reliably afterwards.
 However, it still proved problematic as the distance it could be heard from depended on the direction and strength of the wind.
 A fog canon was installed further up the coast at North Stack to help out, but eventually the bell was replaced in 1895 by a fog siren.
 This was a reed horn fog signal powered by two oil engines and could be heard much further, although there were still complaints that it couldn't be heard from some ships.

-At around this time a new system of fog signaling was being developed that relied on the fact that sound traveled further through water than air.
+At around this time a new system of fog signalling was being developed that relied on the fact that sound travelled further through water than air.
 Sound systems were developed that could be installed underwater near rocks and shores.
 Ships would then install hydrophones, two listening devices placed on either side of the ship.
 When listened to through headphones a trained operator could detect the direction of the signal and determine their position.
 In 1909 an underwater bell was installed on the seabed north of South Stack, with an electrical cable running out from the lighthouse to power the mechanism.
 This too initially proved unreliable and had to be sent back for reengineering, and afterwards needed frequent maintenance.
 It was eventually removed and scrapped in 1926.

 In 1936 work began on replacing the reed fog horn with a two-toned diaphone system.
 This was powered with compressed air produced by a diesel engine and was put into operation in 1938.
 This was replaced with an electrically powered fog horn in the 1960s when mains electricity was brought to the island.
 An automatic fog detection system was also installed.